-I was diagnosed with cervical cancer stage 1a1 two weeks after my 25th birthday.
+I was diagnosed with cervical cancer stage 1a1 two weeks after my 25th birthday in 2011.

 I received my cervical screening invitation a couple of weeks before my birthday and immediately rang my doctor to arrange an appointment.
 I thought it would be absolutely fine as I'd had no symptoms and was only young anyway so everything would be ok!
 A week later and I received the news that I had severe dyskariosis and so an appointment had been made for me at my local colposcopy clinic.

 During this appointment I had LLETZ treatment which removed a large part of my cervix.
 The colposcopist and nurse were both amazing and really helped me get through it.
 Exactly one week later the colposcopist rang to let me know the results.
 They had found extensive CIN3 and within that, two areas both under 1mm had unfortunately progressed into cancerous cells.